Skip to content

 Wool Yoga Mats

 Wool yoga mats are natural, durable, and provide excellent insulation and cushioning with moisture-wicking properties.
+A natural fibre from sheep, wool has been used for thousands of years.

 Pros: